S709394/APS01/README.md

 # APS01

-Pseudocode for traffic light problem \nin the course APS
+Pseudocode for traffic light problem in the course APS